Get the best out of your careerday!

 Fair

-Think about, what you want to get out of your visit; inspiration to your career, ideas for coming assignments, internship offers, or maybe your first full-time job.
+Think about, what you want to get out of your visit; inspiration for your career, ideas for upcoming assignments, internship offers, or maybe your first full-time job.

 Search for information about what companies attending the fair.
 Choose 3-5 companies that you at minimum want to talk with.
-Make sure to pick some of which you don’t already know.
-It is important to be curious and open towards the opportunities that present themselves.
+Make sure to pick a few you don’t already know.
+It is important to be curious and open to the opportunities that present themselves.

 Research a little about the company beforehand.
-Maybe you will find a good angle so that you have a few questions ready, but listening and being curious is still the most important.
+Maybe you will find a good angle and prepare a few good questions, but listening and being curious is still the most important.

 Perhaps:

-Attend the summit together, but prioritize to give each other good time alone, when you get into a conversation with a company.
-Don’t go in large groups.
+Attend the fair together, but prioritize to give each other good time alone, when you get into a conversation with a company.
+Don’t travel in large groups.

 Make sure to have your LinkedIn profile updated so that you can link with the company representative with whom you are having a dialogue.